ldrrp/lochnas.com/content/apps/transmission.md

 ## How to enable

-Edit your `.env` file and enable this container with `TRANSMISSION_ENABLED=true` and other variables.
+Edit your `/lochnas/docker-templates/transmission/.env` file and enable this container with `TRANSMISSION_ENABLED=true` and other variables.
 You can access it via https://transmission.yourdomain.com/web/

 The other variables are required with this vpn only transmission container.